remq/flunkyball-client/README.md

-# flunkyball-client
+# Flunkyball client

-Client for flunkyball.
+Client for flunkynall.